-Unbounce takes a slightly different approach.
+Unbounce takes a slightly different approach with their particular content marketing strategy.
 Instead of only giving away e-books and whitepapers, they also give free access to anyone who wants to watch their high-end webinars.
 Even their Page Fights Videos are all up for grabs:

 Note that it may take some time before you reap the benefits of giving away valuable information in the form of webinars, ebooks and videos.
 But, don’t give up.
 As long as you’re making the world a better place for your prospects, they’ll eventually come back around and feel obligated to work with you.

 Top 10 list posts or articles are an extremely popular content marketing strategy idea.
 In fact, if you search online for several keywords, you will find a “top 10” article somewhere on the first page.
 For example, let’s say we do a search for “business startup tips.”
 Here’s the result from Google:

 Implement this growth hack, if you want to create in-depth content that will be evergreen, highly useful and packed with actionable tips.

 Follow these simple content marketing steps, to upgrade a “top 10” list post:

 Step #1: Type your keyword + “top 10” (e.g., “top 10 + SEO tips”) into Google’s search box.

 Step #2: Analyze your results.
 Click the first result to carefully study the content and determine how valuable it is.
 Do you think that you can create a better piece on this topic?

 This web page contains an infographic, with fewer than 1,000 words of additional text.

 The title of the blog post is “Top 10 Most Important SEO Tips for URL Optimization.”